 This new reality is pushing market players to adapt.
 “For the past few years, we have been moving towards a more systemic approach,” Olard says.
 “Our role is opening up to transportation that is more and more connected.
 This new approach is now accelerating mainly around big data and energy.”

-That’s with good reason: Although Europe has all of the road infrastructure it needs, to prepare for the future, road infrastructure must be maintained and improved upon by relying on data and emerging technologies rather than new construction.
-To tackle these changes, companies in the roads sector are considering design methods that stem from digital transformation and specifically on integrating data-rich processes such as BIM (Building Information Modeling).
+That’s with good reason: Although Europe has all of the road infrastructure it needs, to prepare for the future, road infrastructure must be maintained and improved upon by relying on geographic information science (GIS) data and emerging technologies rather than new construction.
+To tackle these changes, companies in the roads sector are considering design methods that stem from digital transformation and specifically on integrating data-rich processes such as building information modeling (BIM).

 This cross-cutting approach would make it possible not only to improve road surface quality and safety but also to use design to address concerns regarding water drainage, storage, and heat diffusion, according to Sala.
 “Putting the digital twin and artificial intelligence to work is what will enable us to derive meaning from them,” he says.
 “Soon, we will be working with systems that are extremely complex.
 Through digital modeling and simulation, new solutions with more accurate data can be provided to help designers and local authorities better integrate roads into the environment.”